michaelBielang/universityProject_PlanetSim_Python/gui/Readme.md

 ## Modules needed for Simulation
 You need to Install Qt5 in Version 5.x including the QtWidgeds Option Example for PIP
 > pip install qt5

+> pip install freeglut

+> pip install PyOpenGL

+> pip install PyOpenGL-accelerate

 If you want to modify the qt Desing load the qt4 tools, but you can also do it manually
-> pip install qt4-tools
+> pip install qt5-tools

 (qt5-tools not avabile via pip)